itsjunetime/smserver/README.md

 - [x] Start new conversations from browser
 - [x] View all attachments in browser
 - [x] Send images/attachments from browser
-- [x] Websockets for instant communication -- Websockets are currently experimental, so the app still uses long-polling in conjunction with websockets to make sure all messages are sent to client
+- [x] Websockets for instant communication
 - [x] Automatic checking for new messages
 - [x] Display for which conversations have unread messages
 - [x] Persistent settings